-and suppress evidence."
-(CSOF ¶73).
-Although Shane offers multiple criticisms of the CPD's practices for investigating complaints of police misconduct, he does not causally connect those alleged investigatory deficiencies with the specific events involved in this case.
-Shane discusses investigations involving general police misconduct and allegations of excessive force, but other than his say-so, he provides no discussion or analysis of how those types of investigations can be reliably compared to a confidential investigation of alleged criminal behavior involving corruption and/or extortion, as was involved in this case.
-Even if Shane's criticisms of CPD's administrative investigation processes are considered valid, which the City disputes, he does not explain how those deficiencies caused Watts and Mohammed to act in the way alleged, i.e., operating a criminal enterprise targeting drug dealers.
+and Mohammed to act in the way alleged, i.e., operating a criminal enterprise targeting drug dealers.
 Bryan County, 520 U.S. at 405 ("Where a plaintiff claims that the municipality has not directly inflicted an injury, but nonetheless has caused an employee to do so, rigorous standards of culpability and causation must be applied to ensure that the municipality is not held liable solely for the actions of its employee").

-Restated in the circumstances of this case, Plaintiff would have to show that it was the CPD's claimed disciplinary deficiencies, rather than the criminal conduct and motivations of Watts and Mohammed, that were the moving force behind the alleged violations of Plaintiff's constitutional rights.
-It is not enough to suggest CPD's alleged failure to conduct adequate investigations was a factor in the constitutional violations alleged by Plaintiff; it must have been the moving force.
+Restated in the circumstances of this case, Plaintiffs needed to show that it was the CPD's claimed disciplinary deficiencies, rather than the criminal conduct and motivations of Watts and Mohammed, that were the moving force behind the alleged violations of their constitutional rights.
+It is not enough to suggest CPD's alleged failure to conduct adequate investigations was a factor in (or contributed to) the constitutional violations alleged by Plaintiffs; it must have been the moving force.
 Johnson v.
 Cook County, supra.
-In other words, even if an allegedly deficient disciplinary process was a factor in Watts' and Mohammed's belief they could get away with misconduct, it was not the "moving force" behind the alleged criminal behavior perpetrated on Plaintiff.
-The moving force was criminal misconduct committed by criminals pursuant to a criminal enterprise.
-Stripped of its reliance on familiar Monell buzzwords, Plaintiff's claim essentially seeks to hold the City vicariously liable for the criminal misconduct of Watts and Mohammed.
+In other words, even if an allegedly deficient disciplinary process was a factor in Watts' and Mohammed's belief they could get away with misconduct, it was not the "moving force" behind the alleged criminal behavior perpetrated on Plaintiffs.
+The moving force was financial gain through criminal misconduct committed by criminals motivated to advance their criminal enterprise.
+Stripped of its reliance on familiar Monell buzzwords, Plaintiffs' claim essentially seeks to hold the City vicariously liable for the criminal misconduct of Watts and Mohammed.

-Absent evidence of a "direct causal link," Plaintiff has failed to establish sufficient evidence to satisfy the element of causation under his Monell theories.
-Without the requisite evidence of a direct causal link, Plaintiff's attempt to hold the City responsible for constitutional injuries allegedly arising from the criminal misconduct of Watts and Mohammed collapses into an improper claim based on respondeat superior.
+Absent evidence of a "direct causal link," Plaintiffs have failed to establish sufficient evidence to satisfy the element of causation under their Monell theories.
+Without the requisite evidence of a direct causal link, Plaintiffs' attempt to hold the City responsible for constitutional injuries allegedly arising from the criminal misconduct of Watts and Mohammed collapses into an improper claim based on respondeat superior.
 The City is entitled to summary judgment.

 IV.
-The Evidence Fails to Support Plaintiff's Failure to Supervise and Failure to Discipline Theories.
+The Evidence Fails to Support Plaintiffs' Failure to Supervise and Failure to Discipline Theories.

-For the reasons set forth above, this Court should grant summary judgment in favor of the City on Plaintiff's Monell claim for any number of equally valid grounds.
-Plaintiff has failed to develop sufficient evidence of a widespread practice, deliberate indifference, or causation to move forward on his Monell claim, no matter the theory.
+For the reasons set forth above, this Court should grant summary judgment in favor of the City on Plaintiffs' Monell claim for any number of equally valid grounds.
+Plaintiffs have failed to develop sufficient evidence of a widespread practice, deliberate indifference, or causation to move forward on his Monell claim, no matter the theory.
 For completeness, however, the City separately discusses the failure to supervise and failure to discipline theories referenced in the complaint.